kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 ## Conclusion

-The ability to convert integration tests into load tests can significantly reduce your time and be crucial.
+The ability to convert integration tests to load tests can significantly reduce your time on developing load tests.
 Also, I don't want to seem like a salesperson to you, so I want to dispel myths right away: this technique cannot completely replace writing your own load tests since you definitely will have some particular cases that require writing more advanced scenarios.
-But even though if you can reduce half of your time, it really worth trying.